SKundu1998/iOS_App1/README.md

 # iOS_App1

-The initial commit of the project.
+The initial commit for the next iteration.
+Now, version names will be stored for all parts.

-Version:- 0.1
+Version:- 0.2